An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 The majority of previous periodic hills simulations do not discuss or even state the time averaging or time stepping aspects of the simulations, excluding whether to consider if the CFL number is sufficiently low (an important consideration for stability in explicit time stepping methods).
 If they do state the averaging time and time step, often these are extremely large and small respectively.
 However, an overly large averaging time or overly small time step may result in a simulation running for much longer and being much more computationally costly than necessary.
 Additionally, due to the transient and turbulent nature of the simulation, it was theorised that these two parameters would have an effect on the results produced.
 Therefore, the time after which the average was taken and the time step used in the simulation were deemed to be two parameters worthy of further investigation.

-To the authors' knowledge, there is no available guidance on the optimal conditions to run a LES simulation for the periodic hills case, particularly for an ILES using finite elements.
-The only notable exceptions to this are the studies by Krank et al. \cite{Krank2018} and Wang et al. \cite{Wang2021}.
-The time is considered by Krank et al., who look at the time taken for averages to converge for different DNS and under resolved DNS simulations with both $\mathrm{Re} = 5600$ and $\mathrm{Re} = 10600$.
-They also consider the convergence using \textit{h/p} refinement for a discontinuous Galerkin ILES approach, while Wang et al. look at the ILES requirements only for $\mathrm{Re} = 10600$, but mainly focus on the grid requirements and order of the elements, and do not consider the effect of time at all.
+To the authors' knowledge, the only two FEM ILES studies that study some of these parameters for the periodic hills case are by \cite{Krank2018} and \cite{Wang2021}.
+The time is considered by the former, who look at the time taken for averages to converge for different DNS and under resolved DNS simulations with both $\mathrm{Re} = 5600$ and $\mathrm{Re} = 10600$.
+They also consider the convergence using \textit{h/p} refinement for a discontinuous Galerkin ILES approach, while the latter look at the ILES requirements only for $\mathrm{Re} = 10600$, but mainly focus on the grid requirements and order of the elements, and do not consider the effect of time at all.

 In summary, the majority of previous studies of the periodic hills simulation case have focused on the physical processes controlling the flow regime, or solely have demonstrated the ability of a CFD code to accurately model the simulation case, rather than focused on the parameters of the simulation itself.
 They hence ran the simulation case at the smallest time step and finest grid that is computationally feasible for the longest time.